vikilpet/Taskopy/readme.md

 def my_task(hotkey='ctrl+shift+t', http=True):
   print('This is my code!')
 ```
-Then press Ctrl+Shift+T or open in browser URL http://127.0.0.1/task?my_function and your task («my_function») will be executed.
+Then press Ctrl+Shift+T or open in browser URL http://127.0.0.1/task?my_task and your task will be executed.

 Another example: show message box every day at 10:30 and hide this task from menu:
 ```python